mutt0-ds/mutt0-ds.github.io/_posts/2022-11-04-turbulent-journey-power-bi-source-control.md

           Write-Warning "Something went wrong!
 Could not find any changed .pbix files using the above 'git diff' command!"

           # get all .pbix files in the current repository
-          # disable these lines if you don't want the feature
+          # disable these lines if you don't want this feature
           Write-Information "Getting all .pbix files in the repo to be sure to get all changes!"
           $pbix_files = Get-ChildItem -Path (Join-Path $root_path $manual_trigger_path_filter) -Recurse -Filter "*.pbix" -File
         }